 Herbalists say making syrups is one of the tastiest ways to ingest traditional herbal remedies.
 However, we can use the same techniques to turn our loose-leaf teas (and herbs) from Mountain Rose Herbs into delicious syrups for cocktails too!
 A couple ideas from our test kitchen:

 - 1 cup fair trade, organic cane sugar or 1 cup organic local honey* (while we like the health benefits of honey, using sugar has a more neutral taste, which allows the flavor of the delicate tea to really shine)

-- 4 Tbsp. organic loose leaf Lapsang Souchang tea, 6 Tbsp. organic loose-leaf Love Tea, or 3 Tbsp. organic oregano (these are just a few of our ideas, but this recipe will work with many different herbs and teas)
+- 6 Tbsp. organic loose-leaf Love Tea or 3 Tbsp. organic oregano (these are just a couple of our ideas, but this recipe will work with many different herbs and teas)

 Boil water in a medium saucepan on the stovetop.
 Then put tea or herbs into a disposable tea filter and set aside.
 Once water has come to a boil, take the saucepan off the heat and steep tea or herbs in water for about 5 minutes, or until desired strength.
 The flavor should be much more concentrated than a typical cup of sipping tea to ensure the herbal goodness shines through.

 Remove tea filter and compost.
 Bring your tea/water infusion back to a boil on the stovetop.
 Once it comes to a boil, remove from heat and add sugar or honey* and stir until dissolved.
 Set the saucepan aside and let cool for 1 hour before storing in one of our pantry jars or recycled glass storage jars in the refrigerator for up to 1 month.